ottawavalleysage/ovsage-20190919/README.md

 Rather than have to do this a couple of times, we can adjust our `Dockerfile` now.

 Rename your `Dockerfile` to `Dockerfile-alpine` and create a new one.

+This is not completed yet... currently in edit

 ```
 FROM <your-docker-id>/alpine